Interested in applying to the Social Innovation Fund? Use this guide to learn more.

 - Established organizations (over $1 million annual budget) that are introducing new innovations that significantly modify or complement their core business.

-In addition to providing direct grants through the Fund, the Foundation may convene meetings with other social innovators, policy makers and funders; arrange access to Innoweave workshops; and commission studies or reports.
+In addition to providing direct financial support through the Fund, the Foundation may convene meetings with other social innovators, policy-makers and funders; arrange access to Innoweave workshops; and commission studies or reports.